 - Non-members: $490.00 plus GST.

-Note: Members = members of TechCommNZ and affiliated organisations: NZATD, ASTC, PRINZ.
+Note: Members = members of TechCommNZ and affiliated organisations: NZATD, ASTC.
 Cost covers tea/coffee, a light lunch and course materials.

 Please read our payment terms and conditions.

 Monday 15 April 2019 Time: 9:00am - 4:30pm Tea and coffee will be served on arrival from 8:30am.